on May 31, 2021 (last modified on January 9, 2022) • 11 minute read

 There are a lot of elements that go into the perfect SEO strategy.
 For instance, if you’re already a master at the keyword research side of SEO, be sure to use that to your advantage as you research schema makeups.

 “Focus on highlighting what your target audience is looking for.
 Schema Markup would be more effective when used with other SEO tactics.
 Consider doing keyword research and base what you’ll highlight on the results.
 This will double your effectiveness.
 You can always highlight anything, but focusing on what most people search for is the most effective way of capturing your audience.
 You can optimize your site and use Schema Markup all in one brilliant stroke,” explains Emily Matthews from Gentle Dog Trainers.
+Measure the effectiveness of these SEO tactics once you implement them with this SEO dashboard.

 Before you think you’re done implementing schema on your website, don’t forget about adding markup to the bio pages.